SURFING FOR LIFE a film by david l brown and roy earnest

 → DOWNLOAD HIGH RES PHOTOS

 SURFING FOR LIFE, a vibrant and award-winning one-hour documentary about inspiring well-spent lives, offers a totally fresh look at successful aging.
 Narrated by Beau Bridges, it profiles ten legendary surfers who model healthy aging by staying active and engaged into their 7th, 8th and 9th decades.
 Through interviews, contemporary day-in-the-life footage, and a wealth of rare archival material, the film provides an eloquent and powerful antidote to the negative images of aging presented in America's youth-obsessed culture.
-It will be broadcast on public television stations throughout the country beginning April 14, 2001.
+SURFING FOR LIFE aired on PBS nationally over two years, 2001-1002.

 Read more in our Press Release